AshleyGrant/templating/doc/article/en-US/templating-custom-elements-basics.md

 ## [Custom Element Basics](aurelia-doc://section/3/version/1.0.0)

  Creating custom elements using Aurelia is extremely simple.
 Simply creating a JavaScript and HTML file pair with the same name is all that is necessary to create an Aurelia custom element.
 The HTML file must contain an Aurelia template wrapped in a `template` element.
 The JavaScript file must export a JavaScript class.
-Aurelia will take the JavaScript class name and convert it from case to dash-case for the custom element's name.
+Aurelia's standard naming convention for custom element VM classes is to append `CustomElement` to the end of the class name, e.g. `SecretMessageCustomElement`.
+Aurelia will take the JavaScript class name, strip `CustomElement` from the end, and convert it from InitCaps to dash-case for the custom element's name.
 Note that this means it is possible for the custom element name to not match the file name.
 Thus, it is recommended to name your custom element files to match the custom element name.
 It is acceptable to export more than one class from the JavaScript file for a custom element.
 Aurelia will use the first class exported from the file as the custom element's view-model (VM).
+Note that each instance of a custom element will receive its own separate VM instance.

+Custom elements are not allowed to be self-closing.
+This means that `<secret-message />` will not work.
+When using a custom element, you must provide a closing tag as shown in `app.html` below.

  <code-listing heading="secret-message.${context.language.fileExtension}">
   <source-code lang="ES 2015/2016">
-    export class SecretMessage {
+    export class SecretMessageCustomElement {
       secretMessage = 'Be sure to drink your Ovaltine!';
     }
   </source-code>
   <source-code lang="Typescript">
-    export class SecretMessage {
+    export class SecretMessageCustomElement {
       secretMessage:string = 'Be sure to drink your Ovaltine!';
     }
   </source-code>